Maximize your muscle gains and minimize muscle breakdown with an all-natural BCAA stack.

 - Roughly 40% of body weight is comprised of muscle mass.

 Given the predominance of muscle mass in total weight, as well as how much of muscle mass is comprised of BCAAs, the total amount of BCAAs in the body is not an insignificant amount.
 Because they’re essential amino acids, BCAAs must be consumed to maintain sufficient, healthy levels.
-It’s for this reason that BCAA supplementation is not only key to sustaining athletic growth but general metabolic health as well.
+It’s for this reason that BCAA supplementation is not only key to sustaining athletic growth but to help with metabolic health as well.

 - Protein: composed of amino acids, protein is a macronutrient required to build and develop muscle mass, as well as enzymes and other body tissues.